An Invitation to Holy Communion“The Imitation of Christ” – Book IV

 Your mercy can give me the grace I long for and can visit me most graciously with fervor of soul according to Your good pleasure.
 For although I am not now inflamed with as great desire as those who are singularly devoted to You, yet by Your grace I long for this same great flame, praying and seeking a place among all such ardent lovers that I may be numbered among their holy company.

-Chapter XV.
 The Grace of Devotion Is Acquired Through Humility and Self-Denial

 The Voice of Christ